Parvathy Thiruvothu: Acting debut and success (2006–2011)

-Established actress (2013-2014)
+Established actress (2013–2018)

-Her first release in 2013, was the Kannada romantic film Andhar Bahar co-starring Shivrajkumar, which told the story of the relationship between a newly married criminal and his wife.
-She dubbed with her own voice for the film again, revealing that she chose to star in the film as the role had scope for her to perform.
-The film opened to good reviews, with a critic noting "Parvathy lights up the screen whenever she appears and is a delight to watch".
-She was next seen in the 2013 Tamil thriller film, Chennaiyil Oru Naal, featuring her alongside an ensemble cast.
+After a two-year break from films, Parvathy made her comeback in 2013 with the Kannada romantic film Andhar Bahar co-starring Shivrajkumar, which told the story of the relationship between a newly married criminal and his wife.
+She dubbed in her own voice for the film again, revealing that she chose to star in the film as the role had scope for her to perform.
+The film received positive reviews, with one critic noting "Parvathy lights up the screen whenever she appears and is a delight to watch".

+She was next seen in the 2013 Tamil thriller, Chennaiyil Oru Naal, featuring her alongside an ensemble cast.
 The film, a remake of the 2011 Malayalam film Traffic, has its narrative in a hyperlink format and Parvathy won good reviews for her small role as Aditi.
-She has then signed to essay a leading role in Bharat Bala's romantic drama Maryan opposite Dhanush.
+She then signed on for the lead role in Bharat Bala's romantic drama Maryan, opposite Dhanush.
 The director had seen her performance in Poo and subsequently auditioned her for the part, with Parvathy noting that the character was the best she has played to date.
 She portrayed Panimalar, a girl in love with the titular character Maryan, who inspires him to overcome his struggles.
-During production, the actress helped get into the mind of the character by working with fishermen, while also learning how to swim for underwater scenes.
-The film received unanimously positive reviews and successful box office collections in June 2013.
+During production, Parvathy worked with fishermen to get into the mind of her character, while also learning to swim to perform the film's underwater scenes.
+The film was a critical and commercial success upon its release in June 2013.
 A reviewer from Sify.com noted Parvathy "leaves a lasting impression", while another critic noted that she "is totally in sync with Dhanush all the way; she has matched him step for step, never allowing him to overshadow her."
-Times of India's review noted "Parvathy is the other pillar of the film, and comes up with a scintillating performance", adding "it is such a pleasure to watch her portray the various emotions".
-Her portrayal as Panimalar made received her multiple nominations for Best Actress, most notably the Filmfare Award for Best Actress - Tamil and the Vijay Award for Best Actress.
+The Times of India noted "Parvathy is the other pillar of the film, and comes up with a scintillating performance", adding "it is such a pleasure to watch her portray various emotions".
+Her portrayal as Panimalar earned her multiple nominations for Best Actress, most notably the Filmfare Award for Best Actress - Tamil and the Vijay Award for Best Actress.

-Her only 2014 release, Bangalore Days directed by Anjali Menon, was a high commercial success, with reports claiming that it was "one of the biggest hits in the history of Malayalam cinema".
-An ensemble cast including Dulquer Salmaan, Nivin Pauly, Fahadh Faasil, Nazriya Nazim, Nithya Menen and Isha Talwar.
-Parvathy's performance as RJ Sarah was well appreciated & she went on to win several accolades, including the Filmfare Award for Best Supporting Actress – Malayalam.
+In 2014, Parvathy appeared in Bangalore Days, directed by Anjali Menon, which became a major commercial success, with reports claiming as "one of the biggest hits in the history of Malayalam cinema".
+The film featured an ensemble cast, including Dulquer Salmaan, Nivin Pauly, Fahadh Faasil, Nazriya Nazim, Nithya Menen and Isha Talwar.
+Parvathy's performance as RJ Sarah, a paraplegic radio jockey, was widely appreciated for its depth and sensitivity.
+Her performance received critical acclaim for bringing authenticity and warmth to the character, earning her several accolades, including the Filmfare Award for Best Supporting Actress – Malayalam.